dbt-labs/docs.getdbt.com/website/blog/dbt-tutorials/2021-11-23-how-to-upgrade-dbt-versions.md

 * Make sure everyone knows that you did it, or they'll hit an error next time they run.

-* Update your production environment
+* Update your production environment's dbt version.

-* Move onto the next one while you're on a roll.
+* Move onto the next upgrade while you're on a roll.

 Merge your upgrade branch into your main branch, and then make sure your colleagues in turn pull main into their development branches and update their local environments.

-⚠️ Remember to also update your production environment!
+>⚠️ Remember to also update your production environment!

-💡 If you're moving through multiple versions, you might like to wait and have your colleagues update their development environments in one go.
+>💡 If you're moving through multiple versions, you might like to wait and have your colleagues update their development environments in one go.

 Thanks to [Claire](https://twitter.com/clairebcarroll) and [Winnie](https://twitter.com/gwenwindflower) for their help in developing this post 💕